pryv/dev-site/source/guides/webhooks.md

 Importantly, only the app access used to create the webhook (or a personal one) can be used to modify it.
 This is meant to separate the responsibilities between the webhooks management and services that will consume the data following a notification.

-Typically, a certain access will be used to setup one or multiple webhooks per user, while updated data will be fetched using a different set of accesses.
+Typically, a certain access will be used to setup one or multiple webhooks per user, while updated data will be fetched using a different set of permissions.

 ## Use case : Notify of a new document uploaded on your application

-*In this section, we describe a real-life use case : the usage of webhooks notifications to alert a doctor when a patient of your app records a new health-related document.*
+*In this section, we describe a real-life use case: the usage of webhooks notifications to alert a doctor when a patient of your app records a new health-related document.*

-Let’s imagine that you've created an application storing its data on a Pryv.io platform that enables to connect patients with doctors and you want to be able to notify a doctor when his patients upload a new document related to their health on the app.
+Let’s imagine that you have created an application storing its data on a Pryv.io platform that enables to connect patients with doctors and you want to be able to notify a doctor when his patients upload a new document related to their health on the app.

 The app created a webhook to notify the doctor's service of data changes on Ana's account.

-The patient Ana has provided access to information on the stream `Health` with Dr. Tom by creating a `read` level access (see more information about accesses types [here](https://api.pryv.com/reference/#access)) and sending it to the doctor's service using the app.
+The patient Ana has provided access to information on the stream `Health` with Dr. Tom by creating a `read` level access (see more information about access types [here](https://api.pryv.com/reference/#access)) and sending it to the doctor's service using the app.
 This allows Ana to post new events (data, picture, scan, audio file, etc) related to her health on this stream and her doctor to consult it.

-What we need is to track every time Ana adds a new event in the stream `Health`, and send a notification message to Dr. Tom with the name of the patient and the type of the data (picture, number of steps, blood pressure, audio file, scan, etc...).
+What we need is to track every time Ana adds a new event in the stream `Health`, and notify Dr. Tom with the name of the patient and the type of the data (picture, number of steps, blood pressure, audio file, scan, etc...).

 Let's say that the patient Ana just uploaded her daily number of steps on the stream `Health`.